steve1029/IES/README.md

    driver   : nvidia-driver-525 - third-party non-free
    driver   : xserver-xorg-video-nouveau - distro free builtin
    ```
-1. Install nvidia driver.
-We recommend to install server version.
+1. Install the nvidia driver.
+If your machine doesn't use the graphic user interface (GUI), we recommend to install the server version.
    ```bash
    apt install nvidia-driver-525-server
    ```